smzd/Surf_Up_Analysis/README.md

 Fig: December Histogram

 •	The chances of rainfall are pretty low in Oahu.
-The average precipitation for both June and December is 0.13 inches.
+The mean precipitation for June is 0.13 inches and December is 0.21 inches.
 Maximum precipitation for June is 4.43 inches and during December is 6.43 inches.

 ![](https://github.com/smzd/Surfs_Up_Analysis/blob/main/Resources/june_prcp.png)